ding-lab/LR_SV_pipe/README.md

   Please be sure the output dir is writtable and all softwares can be invoked.

+  Take care of the Sniffles mode!!!
+This pipeline defaultly run both basic and mosaic (for low-frequency SVs) modes.

 ## Contact ##
 Yuwei ZHANG ywhang0713@gmail.com